PabloRougerie/housing_kaggle/README.md

 ### 3. **Scaling Strategies**
    - **MinMaxScaler**: For discrete features and ordinal encoded features
    - **RobustScaler**: For continuous features with outliers
-   - **StandardScaler**: When appropriate
-   - Understanding when and why to apply different scaling methods

 ### 4. **Encoding Techniques**
    - **Ordinal Encoding**: For features with natural order (quality ratings)